How does a pastor respond to a family who has an intersex child?

 Todd Rhoades noticed this post and referred to it here at his blog "Monday Morning Insights."
 The comments there are well worth reading.
 While you are there, check out the rest of his blog.
 From what I have seen in five minutes of checking it out, if you like my blog, you will love his.

-One reply on “How does a pastor respond to a family who has an intersex child?”
+One response to “How does a pastor respond to a family who has an intersex child?”